Skip to Content

 Both price range is 7-8 dollars.

-I was so naive I was staring at my pens for 2 weeks until I realized they are double ended pens 😀 The packaging was in Japanese and little English…
+I was so naive I stared at my pens for 2 weeks until I realized they were double-ended pens 😀 The packaging was in Japanese and a little English…

 The brand itself is a good-quality Japanese brand.